openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 Here you can expand filesystem to maximize memory, change user password and set timezone (in internationalization options).
 This will take effect on the next reboot, so go ahead and reboot if prompted, or run `sudo reboot` when you're ready.

-## Setting up an SSH key for Password-less Login [optional - WARNING: THIS COULD POTENTIALLY LOCK YOU OUT OF YOUR RASPBERRY PI]
+## Setting up an SSH key for Password-less Login [optional]

 You can setup a public/private key identity, and configure your local computer and the Raspberry Pi to automatically use it.
-If you continue with the configuration and Disable Password Login (next step), this will allow SSH access to the Pi without requiring a password.
+This will allow SSH access to the Pi without requiring a password.
 Some people find this feature very convenient.

 ### Windows